computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - p: 'Since the command and address inverses are sent with each frame, each message takes the same amount of time to transmit.'

     - p: 'The protocol itself is very straightforward.
-The most challenging aspect was dealing with the timing tolerances from both the remotes and and from the Raspberry pi.'
+The most challenging aspect in this project was dealing with the timing tolerances from both the remotes and and from the Raspberry Pi.'

+    - p: 'My research explored creating an easy way to use IR communication directly from Python on a Raspberry Pi, specifically so old remotes could control new electronics.'

-    - p: 'During research the following equipment was used:'
+    - p: 'During development the following equipment was used:'

     - ul:
       - Raspberry Pi

       - <a href="https://www.vishay.com/docs/82491/tsop382.pdf">TSOP 382 IR Receiver</a>